telerik/ajax-docs/api/server/Telerik.Web.UI/RadStyleSheetManager.md

 When EnableStyleSheetCombine set to true, the stylesheet references of the controls
             	on the page are combined to a single file, so that only one <link>
             	tag is output to the page HTML

+###  HttpHandlerUrl `String`

+Specifies the URL of the HTTPHandler that combines and serves the stylesheets.

+#### Remarks
+The HTTPHandler should either be registered in the application configuration
+            		file, or a file with the specified name should exist at the location, which HttpHandlerUrl points to.

+            		If a file is to serve the files, it should inherit the class Telerik.Web.UI.WebResource

 ###  OutputCompression `OutputCompression`